saraabuhattab/Image-Repository/README.md

 # Collage Repository
 Shopify Challenge

 There has been a recent trend of pictures collages as wall decorations, where the various pictures in each collage would correpsond to one colour.
-Here is an example of some of these collages:
+Here is an example of one of these collages:

 ![Self Driving Car:](collage.jpg)